curl/everything-curl/libcurl-http/upload.md

 libcurl offers a set of convenience functions for constructing such a series of parts and to send that off to the server, all prefixed with `curl_mime`.
 Create a multipart post and for each part in the data you set the name, the data and perhaps additional meta-data.
-A very basic setup might look like this:
+A basic setup might look like
+this:

     /* Create the form */
     form = curl_mime_init(curl);